- HCLN Welcome

-HOST AN EVENT - Are you or your firm interested in hosting an alumni lawyer networking event for your region?
+HOST AN EVENT - Are you or your firm interested in hosting an alumni lawyer networking, educational, or social event for your region?
 Contact HCLN’s liaison Liz Campbell (610) 896-1189 to express your interest and learn more about what the Office of Alumni and Parent Relations can do to help advertise the event.

 If you are interested in attending a tournament or finding out more, email firstname.lastname@example.org.

 Additionally, travel, lodging, and associated competition costs are only partially covered by Students Council.
 To learn more about providing personal support or firm sponsorship for the team, contact Diane Wilder, Assistant Vice President for Institutional Advancement, email@example.com (610-896-1209).

 Haverford's diverse and committed alumni community is a cornerstone of the CCPA’s career development and recruiting program.
 On a daily basis, the CCPA helps students connect with alumni to learn about career paths, gather advice for becoming a successful candidate, and connect with externships, internships, and other job opportunities.
 Are you interested in helping students through CCPA initiatives by contributing to the Alumni Perspectives Blog Series or participating in a Fords on Friday Alumni Career Chat?
 Email firstname.lastname@example.org or fill out the blog post submission form.